Live at Luna Park

 Live at Luna Park is the seventh live album and video by American progressive metal band Dream Theater, released on November 5, 2013, through Eagle Rock Entertainment.
 The concert film was produced by Over The Edge Productions and directed by Mike Leonard.
 The album is available as a two-disc DVD, single-disc Blu-ray, 2DVD/3CD, Blu-ray/3CD, and a deluxe edition box set including all three formats with a 40-page book.
 Both the album and video are also available as digital downloads.

 The album was recorded over two nights at Luna Park Stadium in Buenos Aires, the complete show of disc 1 on August 19, 2012, and the bonus tracks of disc 2 on August 20, 2012.
 It is Dream Theater's first live recording to feature drummer Mike Mangini, following Mike Portnoy's departure in 2010.
-At over 195 minutes, it is Dream Theater's longest album.

 Track listing

 The band toured for about 15 months, performing in 35 countries, supporting their commercially successful studio album, A Dramatic Turn of Events, released in 2011.
 The track list is primarily based on the songs from this album.